Office of Land Survey & Remonumentation

 The Office of Land Survey and Remonumentation (OLSR) ensures an orderly and consistent review of subdivision plats, conducts final review of subdivision plats, administers the statewide program of monumenting and remonumenting the original U.S. government public land survey corners, reviews petitions for the State Boundary Commission, and affixes mobile homes to real property.

-- The Indiana-Michigan Boundary Line Commission is responsible for coordinating activities between the States of Indiana and Michigan to resurvey their common border.
+coordinating activities between the States of Indiana and Michigan to resurvey their common border.
 The coordinated effort is intended to recover and perpetuate the original monuments defining the Michigan-Indiana state boundary line first established in 1827 by the U.S. Government, General Land Office.

 The Commission is established and its duties prescribed in the Michigan and Indiana State Line Monumentation Act, 2010 PA 259, and in the Indiana Code 1-3-2, Indiana-Michigan Boundary Line Commission.